Woolverine94/biniou/README.md

     - Adding a ***biniou console*** at the bottom of the interface.
 This console is common to all modules and will show statistics and informations about generations.
 Note that this is NOT a log output and does not display messages outside of biniou itself.

   * 🆕 **2023-11-05** : ***New feature : timer.*** Total duration is now reported in the console output at the end of the generation process.

-  * 🆕 **2023-11-04** : ***Enhancement of reproducibility for images modules :*** *Stable Diffusion, Midjourney-mini, Image Variation, inpaint, Paint by example, outpaint and ControlNet* can now generates reproducible images batchs (seeds inside a batch are not random anymore, but pre-calculated), and the seed is now included in the name of the generated file.
-Images modules not cited in this list are not eligible to this modification or are not using random seed.

-  * 🆕 **2023-11-03** : ***New model and optimizations for Whisper module*** Adding model [distil-whisper/distil-large-v2](https://huggingface.co/distil-whisper/distil-large-v2) and optimizations to Whisper module, which does not require 16GB RAM anymore.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)